 Playa El Caballo

 Playa el Caballo is one of the best beaches in Puerto Vallarta with a luxury resort situated on either end.
-The are is very exclusive and favorite of the popular kids in Guadalajara.
+The area is very exclusive and a favorite of the popular kids in Guadalajara.
 I like to think of the concept as jungle chic.
 You will need the mosquito nets but the exotic wood details and thatched roof are done in excellent taste.
 Everything around here is expensive because there are no roads and everything has to be brought in on a boat.
-It is very rustic but you can see the starts at night and listen to the waves put you to sleep.
+It is very rustic but you can see the stars at night and listen to the waves put you to sleep.

 Playa Las Ánimas